The SystemWeaver Admin application, called swAdmin2, is a utility used by administrators to maintain user accounts in SystemWeaver Explorer.

 - Name: Enter a string to filter on the name.

 - Display name: Enter a string to filter on the Display name.

 - Email: Enter a string to filter on the Email.

 LDAP user list: Lists the LDAP users from the provided LDAP configuration.

 See Importing Users From LDAP Server for more information.

 The Licenses tab is used to manage license files.
 The following information is readily available at the top of the page:

-Registered users: Number of registered users (using a license).
+Activated users: Number of enabled users (using a license).
 These are the accounts marked as "Active".